lucas874/visual-swarm-protocol-editing/README.md

 - It is possible to drag a transition going from output to input, but it will create a transition in the opposite direction.
 - Transitions and labels may overlap with states.
 The problem can be solved by dragging states away from each other or dragging labels.

+## Acknowledgement
+The development of this tool was partly funded by the Horizon Europe project 101093006 TaRDIS - [https://project-tardis.eu/](https://project-tardis.eu/).